top of page

 Other work includes THE TRUE-LIFE FICTION OF MATA HARI, Palace Theatre, Watford, 2002; 3 SISTERS ON HOPE STREET (with Tracy-Ann Oberman) at Liverpool Everyman and Hampstead Theatre, London, 2008; THE A-Z OF MRS P, with composer Gwyneth Herbert, Southwark Playhouse, 2014; POPPY + GEORGE, Palace Theatre, Watford, 2016; THIS IS ME, snapshots of girlhood, memoir as interactive monologue, Chickenshed, 2018.
 Plays for BBC radio, include SWINE, DOCTOR Y, HEN PARTY, PSYCHE, and Woman’s Hour serial, TIGER WINGS.
 In 2005, she was Pearson Creative Research Fellow at the British Library.
 She has been involved in two Wellcome Trust award-winning projects: 2001/2003, Science on Stage and Screen, exploring pain with medical specialists, PUSH at The People Show Studios, London; and 2016/2018, with composer Gwyneth Herbert, THE RHYTHM METHOD musical love story (with contraception) at Bush Theatre Fertility Fest, 2018.
 In 2019 she mounted concerts at St James’s, Paddington of new opera SONG OF DINA, with composer Maurice Chernick, giving voice to Dina, silenced sister of the Bible’s Joseph of multi-coloured coat fame.

-At the heart of Diane's work is a playful and open-hearted approach no matter how challenging or thought-provoking a particular piece may be, championing the invisibled or silenced, particularly women's experience, bringing private tenderly into the public domain, probing connections between the personal and collective psyche, intimate stories revealing epic themes, and the healing alchemy of art.
+At the heart of Diane's work is a playful and open-hearted approach to challenging, thought-provoking themes, championing the invisibled or silenced, particularly women's experience, robing connections between the personal and collective psyche, intimate stories in epic ways, and the healing alchemy of art.

 Alongside writing and making theatre, Diane trained in her twenties to teach drama at Goldsmiths' college, University of London.
 After a stint full time in inner London secondary schools, she has continued throughout her adult life to teach and encourage authentic creative expression for all ages, in formal and informal contexts, schools, universities.
-Diane continues to facilitate residential courses at Cortijo Romero personal development centre in southern Spain and runs a weekly Writers Group online which has been described as 'a magical creative workout'.
+Diane facilitated residential courses at Cortijo Romero personal development centre in southern Spain from 2012 until it closed in 2023 and runs a weekly Writers Group online which has been described as 'a magical creative workout'.

 bottom of page